staccDOTsol/freeProxyRotator/README.md

 ## Use

 1. npm i proxy-lists request-promise socks-proxy-agent
-2. Change this text: /home/jarettrsdunn/testnet-inter-exchange-volume-sma-crosses-trader-on-bitmex-/ to your webserver root wWW directory (usually /var/www/html on Linux).
+2. Change this text: /home/jarettrsdunn/testnet-inter-exchange-volume-sma-crosses-trader-on-bitmex-/ to your webserver root WWW directory (usually /var/www/html on Linux).
 2. node proxies.js - this cannot be run as root.
 It also needs access to your webserver or a directory on it.
 3. Wait a little while, until there's output from the node file into terminal.
 4. DuckDuckGo search how to load a .PAC file into your favorite browser to rotate your proxies for you according to PAC rules.
 Otherwise, watch the video!
 I go over how to configure it in Chrome/Brave without need for an extension.